-We further identify the exact location of the first state using a detailed panel data of complex societies' location, size, duration, and archaeological culture that spans the period 7,000-221BCE.
-We find that the domestication of millet and rice is associated with an increase in both the number of complex societies and cultural heterogeneity in their hotspots.
-However, the effect is only significant for millet, suggesting that it played a more central role than rice did in the initial growth of social complexity.
-To identify where within the millet hotspots would the first Sinitic state emerge, we examine the heterogeneous effects of hotspots and the years since the adoption of agriculture (YSA) within these hotspots, using a typology constructed on the dimensions of caloric suitability of hotspots (high vs. low) and YSA (early vs. late).
-We find that millet domestication had the largest effect in locations that adopted agriculture earlier and had high caloric suitability for the crop; this squarely suggests that Erlitou and its surrounding sites were precisely the sub-region in eastern Asia where the earliest state-level society was likely to emerge, a finding consistent with the well-known historical fact that the Sinitic states expanded from a predominantly millet world (Ge, 2018; Chen and Kung, 2022; Diamond and Bellwood, 2003).
+We then turn to identify where within the millet hotspots the first Sinitic state would emerge, by analyzing a detailed panel dataset of complex societies with rich characteristics for location, size, duration, and archaeological culture that spans the period 7,000 - 221 BCE.
+In order to gauge the heterogeneous effects of earliness in adopting agriculture with respect to the scale economy effect of hotspots, we construct a typology of caloric suitability of hotspots (high vs. low) and years since agriculture adoption (YSA, early vs. late) within these hotspots.11 Consistent with our expectations, we find that millet domestication had the largest effect in locations that adopted agriculture earlier and had high caloric suitability for the crop, suggesting that Erlitou and its surrounding sites were precisely the sub-region in eastern Asia where the earliest state-level society should have emerged, a finding consistent with the well-known historical fact that the Sinitic states expanded from a predominantly millet world (Ge, 2018; Chen and Kung, 2022; Diamond and Bellwood, 2003).12

-Second, to account for the evolution and reemergence of China over the course of two millennia, it is necessary that we document the changing boundaries of the Sinitic state over time.
-To this end we constructed a novel dataset on a number of variables that allow us to document the historical expansion of China between 221 BCE and 1911 CE and accordingly shifts in the boundaries and presence of China for a total of 2,132 years across 1° × 1° degree grid cells in eastern Asia.
-The specific dependent variable that we constructed for this analysis is a measure of a cell's "stickiness to China", i.e., the degree to which it was incorporated in, and controlled by, the Chinese state in the last two millennia.
-To ensure accuracy we constructed three different proxies.
+Second, we set out to account for the evolution and reemergence of a core macro-state over the course of two millennia by documenting the historical expansion of China between 221 BCE and 1911 CE, or specifically shifts in Sinitic states' boundaries and presence for a total of 2,132 years across $1^{\circ} \times 1^{\circ}$ cells in eastern Asia.
+The specific dependent variable that we constructed for this novel analysis is a measure of a cell's "stickiness to China", which is the degree to which it was incorporated in, and controlled by, the Chinese state in the last two millennia.
+To ensure robustness we constructed three different proxies.
 The first is "territorial China", which is an indicator showing the length of time when the Chinese state had the apparent power to exercise military control over a territory.
-Since territorial China does not imply the day-to-day presence and thus administrative capacity of the Sinitic state, we constructed a variable we call "cadastral China", by enumerating the county seats in each cell in each period as a proxy for its bureaucratic presence - especially tax collection effort.
-By combining both territorial and cadastral China into a single measure, we construct our third measure - "hybrid China".
-Together, these three indicators measure the duration and intensity of a cell's incorporation into the Sinitic states over time.
+Given that territorial China does not imply the day-to-day presence and thus administrative capacity of the state, our second variable is "cadastral China", which is constructed by enumerating the county seats in each cell in each period as a proxy for its bureaucratic presence or specifically tax collection effort.
+We then combine the two into a single measure - "hybrid China".
+Together, these three indicators and a new index of Sinicization (see below) measure the duration and intensity of a cell's incorporation into the Sinitic states over time.